DerEchtePilz/EconomyPlugin/README.md

 - Further development of the discord integration
 - Still going away from a pure economy plugin

-## Unfinished features in v1.1.2
+## Unfinished features in v2.0.0
-- Multiple language support => Currently the only language that has translations is English
-- Discord integration
+- Discord integration (permanent development because of lack of ideas)

 ## Credits
 - A huge "thank you" goes to [@JorelAli](https://jorel.dev/) who did not directly contribute to this plugin but created the [CommandAPI](https://github.com/JorelAli/CommandAPI) which is used in this plugin!